ls-tn/rotary-numpad/README.md

 = the number 9.
 10 for zero.

 The job is to count the short "circuit breaks" while the first switch is on, and then emit that number.
+More info: [Pulse dialing](https://en.wikipedia.org/wiki/Pulse_dialing)

 ## Wiring